PEOPLE IN HISTORY WARS, BATTLES AND REVOLUTIONS MAP ARCHIVE FAMOUS SPEECHES

 The town elders of Anenecuilco elected Zapata to defend the villagers' right to have their own lands and to get back what had been stolen.
 This put Emiliano Zapata officially on the governmental blacklist and he was force-drafted into the federal army.
 Emiliano joined the Ninth Cavalry Regiment with headquarters at Cuernavaca.
 His commander was Colonel Ángel Bouquet.

 Ignacio de la Torre y Mier was the owner of the Tenextepango Hacienda, as well as the son-in-law of Diaz, which always helps.
 Ignacio arranged Zapata's discharge and hired him as his chief groom and horse specialist at his Mexico City stables.
 Emiliano did not last long in this position and decided to return to his town, where the indifference of the government hadn't change a thing in favor of the peasants.
+Quite on the contrary.

 Generally, the problem of the hacienda owners was that they didn't hear well when peasants tried to talk to them.
 Thus, Zapata and his men took action.
-They took the lands by force, and distributed it among themselves.
+They re-took the lands by force, and distributed it among themselves.
 The lands in question were llano de Huajar, Anenecuilco, Villa de Ayala, Moyotepec.
 The date?
 Mid 1910.

 In detail: